Self Publishing & Traditional Publishing Help

 Helen Lawson, Spot On Communications

-You’re working on a book proposal but not sure if you’re on the right track.
-You have a book idea and you want to really talk through how to finish writing it and what your next steps are.
-You’re super confused and you want someone with experience to look at what you’ve been doing and give you some tips.
+Working on a book proposal but not sure if you’re on the right track?
+Have a book idea you need to talk through how to finish and next steps?
+Super confused and want someone experienced to review your writing and give you some tips?

 FANTASTIC!
 I have a nifty little package JUST FOR YOU!
 You can sign up for it right this very second below.
-(If this is not what you want, keep scrolling.)
 If you want to know more about this package, click here.

 Book Packaging for Self Publishing